openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > **Transmitter-Supplied**, REQUIRED.
 A string that uniquely identifies the stream.
 A Transmitter MUST generate a unique ID for each of its non-deleted streams at the time of stream creation.
+Transmitters SHOULD use character set described in Section 2.3 of {{RFC3986}}}} to generate the stream ID.

 iss